icrichmond/CSEE2022Presentation/writing/Intro_Rough.md

 as ecosystem disservices.
 The urban landscape is a complex and dynamic system that is made up of many ecosystem services and disservices.

+Ecosystem services improve human's quality of life.
+Indeed, depending on the particular service, humans often rely on ecosystem services for our survival.
+For example, the production of food by crops is an ecosystem service that most humans rely on as our source of food.
+Ecosystem services can also enhance our lives, by providing benefits that we don't need to survive, but are still important to our health and allow us to thrive.
+For example, hearing water in daily life can cause significant improvements to people's mental health, allowing them to live happier, healthier lives.
+Thus, managing urban nature for the production and delivery of ecosystem services is a common municipal goal.

-Ecosystem services are often categorized into four main groups, provisioning services, regulating services, supporting services, and cultural services.
+Ecosystem services are often categorized into four main groups, all of which provide humans with services that improve their quality of life.
+Based on the Millennium Ecosystem Assessment, the four categories of ecosystem services include provisioning services, regulating services, supporting services, and cultural services.
 In reality, many ecosystem services cross the boundaries of each group and can provide benefits in multiple categories.
 Provisioning services are defined as benefits that provide products from ecosystems, for example food provided through agriculture.
 Regulating services are defined as benefits that are